sulu/docs/developer-documentation/000-foundation/testing.md

 ```
 Afterwards the `SuluTestBundle` can be installed with the command `composer update`.
 The last step is to add an instance of the `SuluTestBundle` in the AppKernel.
 In a standalone bundle it can be added to the `bundles`-array in `Tests/Resources/app/AppKernel.php` and in a full application it should be added only in the dev-environment.

+It's also very important to be sure that the security and testing-bundle are configured correctly, as both of them deliver the same services (although the one responsible for testing does it in a much easier way).

 ## DatabaseTestCase
 The DatabaseTestCase is the abstract base class for functional tests.
 It provides a member variable to the entity manager from doctrine and creates an instance of the SchemaTool, for resetting the database after every test run.